• Apply Now

 School Philosophy

-The Carnegie Mellon School of Architecture’s world-class architecture education is enhanced by our position within one of the world’s leading research and entrepreneurship institutions, and by the fundamental premise that architectural excellence demands both rigorous training in fundamentals and the development of unique specializations.
-Students may extend their core knowledge either through concentration in architecture subdisciplines like sustainable design or computational design, or through interdisciplinary interaction with CMU’s other renowned programs—whether the sciences, the humanities, business, or robotics.
-Though every School of Architecture student graduates with intensive architecture knowledge, no two graduates leave with the same education.
+The School of Architecture offers a range of educational paths.
+Our robust community provides opportunities for students to pursue their individual research interests, travel for academic projects, and build a foundation to become discipline-defining designers and thinkers in global contexts.
+This world-class architecture education is enhanced by our position within one of the world’s leading research and entrepreneurship institutions, and by the fundamental premise that architectural excellence demands both rigorous training in fundamentals and the development of unique specializations.
+Students may extend their core knowledge through interdisciplinary interaction with Carnegie Mellon’s other renowned programs in the sciences, humanities, business and engineering.
+Though every student graduates with intensive architecture knowledge, no two graduates leave with the same education.

 School